haniewais/FloodGame/README.md

 # FloodGame
-Console Flood Game
+Console Flood Game in C++

-Make file include to compile
+How to Compile:
+  Notes
+  - the make file is include for easy compiling

-output binary is set to "output"
+  - output binary is set to "output"

-to compile run:
+  How to compile
-make
+  - open terminal
+  - run the make command from this directory using: "make"

+to run game, run the binary file from terminal:
+   - ./output

+For Windows
+  - use Developer Commmand Prompt
+  - run command: "cl /EHsc main.cpp"
-to run game run:
+  - use main.exe to run game
-./output

-main instead of master